caraya/gulp-starter-2021/src/md-content/locking-blocks-in-the-Full-Site-Editor.md

 **Test the locking system.**

-* Log in to your site using your non-administrator account
-* Complete the following tasks
+* In the TwentyTwentytwo theme, complete the following tasks
   * Try to move the second paragraph in the block underneath the header.
 You should not be able to remove it
   * Likewise, try removing the either paragraph.
 You should be able to do this
   * Try moving the block containing the two paragraphs.
 It should move like normal.